 USER offers custom options of low/medium/high between engine power delivery and engine braking and low/medium/high/off for HSTC.

-Honda Selectable Torque Control (HSTC) now offers much softer, finer control as it uses TBW to manage torque delivered to the rear wheel, with 3 levels of input as opposed to the 2 of the previous system:
+Honda Selectable Torque Control (HSTC) offers refined control as it uses TBW to manage torque delivered to the rear wheel, with 3 levels of input:

 Level 1 allows the minimum intervention for some rear wheel spin – on gravel or dirt for instance, and its level of intervention is reduced from the previous design.